Academic Calendar 2025/26

 Basis for admission decision

-1. All complete applications received by January 31 will be reviewed.
+1. All complete applications received by the application deadline will be reviewed.

 3. Only those who submit complete applications and score above the required threshold will be considered.